Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: Neurofeedback paradigm

-In neuroscience, neurofeedback is widely used to restore or enhance cognitive functions and to elucidate neuro-behavioral relationships \citep{sitaram2017closed}.
-For example, in fear-reduction experiments (Fig. \ref{fig:diagram}a), subjects view scary images (input stimulus) that elicit fear responses (neural activities).
+Imagine watching your heart rate on a screen.
+First, you recognize patterns (``that number goes up when I'm stressed'').
+Then, you learn to control it (``let me calm down to reduce that number'').
+This procedure using biological feedback signals demonstrates the basic idea of neurofeedback in neuroscience \citep{sitaram2017closed}.
+For example, in fear-reduction experiments (Fig. \ref{fig:diagram}), subjects view scary images that elicit fear responses (neural activities).
 These (high-dimensional) neural activities are recorded in real-time and transformed into a (one-dimensional) fear score, which is visually presented back to subjects as feedback.
-Subjects are instructed to volitionally regulate their neural activities to modulate the neurofeedback score they receive.
-Depending on the task condition, subjects either passively view stimulus–feedback associations or actively learn to volitionally control the feedback signal using mental strategies like imagination (Fig. \ref{fig:diagram}b).
-Successful neurofeedback control is reflected by a reduction in the fear score.
+Subjects are instructed to volitionally regulate their neural activities to modulate (e.g., decrease) the neurofeedback score they receive.